gcryptolo/sample-hello-work/README.md

 ## Steps

-1. Check project name (like k8s namespace) in your OpenShift Sandbox for me is '<username>-dev'
+1. Check project name (like k8s namespace) in your OpenShift Sandbox for me is 'giovanni-manzone-dev'
 2. Checkout this sample project
 3. Create a new repository in your GitHub account
 4. Import this project to your gitHub repository
 5. Create BuildConfig in your OpenShift Sandbox pointing gitHub repository
 6. Create ImageStream in your OpenShift Sandbox
-7. Crete Deployment using ImageStream
+7. Create Deployment using ImageStream
 8. Create Service to access the application
 9. Create Route to access the application
-9. Check the application
+10. Check the application
-10. Modify the code and redeploy
+11. Modify the code and redeploy

 ### Step 1: Check project name